-All of the manufacturer's engines have a full-flow type disposable oil filter.
+The manufacturer's engines have a full-flow type disposable oil filter.
 Use a filter of this type for replacement.
 The quality of replacement filters varies considerably.
 Only high quality filters should be used to assure most efficient service.
-Mopar® engine oil filters are high quality oil filters and are recommended.
+Mopar® engine oil filters are high quality oil filters and are recommended

-Drive Belts - Check Condition and Tensioner
+Drive Belts - Check Condition and Tension